Welcome To Our Lady of Loreto

 Harry Houdini's Gravesite (With Bust)

-Machpelah Cemetery, Cypress Hills.
-NY
+Machpelh Cemetery, Cypress Hills, NY

-The original bust was stolen in 1975
+The original Bust was stolen in 1975

-Replaced and stolen again in 1983
+It was replaced and stolen again in 1983

 The Men of the Pacific Street Social Club.